Esri/calcite-app-components/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Request for information - not code changes.
-title: "Question: "
+title: 'Question: '
-labels: question
+labels: question, 0 - new
-assignees: ""
+assignees: ''

 ---

 ### Question